Electric Light Orchestra -- Sweet Talkin' Woman

 Bev Bevan's bass vocals are used heavily on the song, most notable on the backing vocals from the fourth chorus on.
 On choruses one through three, Jeff, Bev and possibly Kelly sing the "slow down", "run run" and "hold on" backing vocals, but all of these bits on chorus four and later are sung by Bev alone, barring the "run run" parts which are altogether cut and the brief guitar backing only part of chorus five which Jeff sings.

 The song made heavy use of the Vocoder 2000, as did several songs on the Out Of The Blue album.
 It's use on Sweet Talkin' Woman was limited to a bit saying "Sweet Talkin' Woman" on the intro and following the first, second and third choruses (times [0:08], [1:04], [1:54] and [2:43]).
-The vocoder following the third chorus is very subtle, make it seem as if the violin is saying the phrase rather than the vocoder.
+The vocoder following the third chorus is very subtle, making it seem as if the violin and cellos are saying the phrase rather than the vocoder.
 A curiosity about this vocoder use and evidence of the heavy editing on the song is a noticeable sound fidelity drop out on the left channel over the vocoder bridge following the second chorus (at the 1:54 mark).
 This part exists on all releases of the song.
 An attempt to fix this was done for the remastering of the Flashback set (which is used for subsequent releases with additional tweaks), but the drop out is still evident.
 A sample of the sound drop out-- first the left channel isolated to both channels (to show the drop out), then the regular stereo image-- can be heard HERE.

 Another curiosity about the song is that the USA single release had a version that was inexplicably sped up.
 It's the same song, but it runs almost 10 seconds shorter than the LP version.
 Why was this done?
 In the 1970s, many of ELO's songs were edited to shorter versions for radio.
 The idea being that radio preferred shorter versions so they could play more songs.
 Perhaps the speeding up of Sweet Talkin' Woman was done intentionally in an attempt to be more radio friendly.
 The simplest explanation, though, is that it was done simply in error when the tape machine was run at the wrong speed and no one noticed.
 Whatever the reason, it remains a mystery.